creatis-myriad/creatis-myriad.github.io/collections/_posts/2023-01-05-GradientDescent-TheUltimateOptimizer.md

 - Key idea: A method to efficiently and automatically tune the *hyperparameters* of gradient-based optimization algorithms used in machine learning using *automatic differentiation* (AD).
 - The method involves using backpropagation to compute *hypergradients*, which are the gradients of the optimization algorithm's hyperparameters with respect to the loss function being optimized.
-- The method is efficient and can be applied to a wide range of optimization algorithms, including SGD, Adam, RMSProp, and others.
+- The method is efficient and can be applied to a wide range of optimizers, including SGD, Adam or RMSProp.
 - The article also describes how this method can be applied recursively, allowing for the optimization of higher-level *hyper-hyper parameters* (even *hyper-...-hyper-hyperparameters*).

 # Introduction

 When we train a Machine Learning model by Gradient Descent, we have to select a learning rate $$\alpha$$ (and often some other hyperparameters) for the optimizer.
-If $$\alpha$$ is too low, the optimizer will runs too slowly but if $$\alpha$$ is too high the algorithm will never converge.

-A first approach to optimize $$\alpha$$ would be a basic grid search to find the best value.
-It's a common approach but actually a bit strange to use this basic approach while being optimizing some complex neural networks by Gradient Descent.

-That's why the idea to compute the derivative of the loss function with respect to $$\alpha$$ in order to optimize it came, which is called a *hypergradient*.
+How to optimize it intelligently ?
+The idea of the paper is to compute the derivative of the loss function with respect to $$\alpha$$ (named a *hypergradient*) in order to optimize it.

 Until now, to use this approach, it requires to manually do the calculus.
 There is three limitations: